Encoded Jamming Secure Communication for RIS-Assisted Systems: Simulation Results

 \section{Simulation Results}

 In this section, we present simulation results to evaluate the performance of the proposed algorithms.
-The primary metric of interest is the secrecy rate $R_\text{EJ}$ under various parameter configurations.
-For comparison, we also include $R_\text{GN}$, $R_\text{GN-Ran}$, and $R_\text{No}$.
-Specifically, $R_\text{GN-Ran}$ corresponds to the case where the RIS phase shifts are selected uniformly at random from $[0, 2\pi]$, and only the beamformer and jammer are optimized, while $R_\text{No}$ denotes the secrecy rate of the no-jammer case, i.e., the classical Multiple-Input Multiple-Output Multiple-Eavesdropper (MIMOME) channel.
+The primary metric of interest is the secrecy rate $R_{\mathrm{EJ}}$ under various parameter configurations.
+For comparison, we also include $R_{\mathrm{GN}}$, $R_{\mathrm{EJ,rand}}$, and $R_{\mathrm{No}}$.
+Specifically, $R_{\mathrm{EJ,rand}}$ corresponds to the case where the \gls{ris} phase shifts are selected uniformly at random from $[0, 2\pi)$, and only the transmit and jamming precoding matrices are optimized, while $R_{\mathrm{No}}$ denotes the secrecy rate of the no-jammer case, i.e., the classical Multiple-Input Multiple-Output Multiple-Eavesdropper (MIMOME) channel.